apleynes/mri_recon_web_demo/README.md

 # MRI Reconstruction Web Demo

-This is a web demo for undersampled zero-filled MRI reconstruction written in Rust and compiled to WebAssembly using leptos.
+This is a web demo for sampling and reconstruction of MRI images written in Rust using Leptos and compiled to WebAssembly with Trunk.

 The demo is deployed on Github Pages at https://apleynes.github.io/mri_recon_web_demo